Optimization-Guided Diffusion for Interactive Scene Generation: Implementation Details

-During Warmup, the guidance objective $R_{\mathrm{warm}}$ includes only single-agent structural components, such as kinematic consistency, traffic-rule compliance, state-consistency constraints, and motion smoothness, all enforced jointly across the entire future horizon.
-Since all temporal indices share the same diffusion level, each reverse update operates on the full noisy trajectory, promoting global organization of agent motion and long-horizon dynamical coherence.
-The schedule intentionally stops at a moderate noise level $t_{\mathrm{low}}$ instead of fully denoising; this preserves a controlled amount of uncertainty, prevents premature over-commitment, and provides a numerically stable initialization for the subsequent localized refinement.
+During the Warm-up phase, the guidance objective $R_{\mathrm{warm}}$ includes only agent-wise structural components, such as kinematic consistency, traffic-rule compliance, state-consistency constraints, and motion smoothness, all enforced jointly across the entire future horizon.
+Since all timesteps share the same diffusion level, each reverse update operates on the full trajectory, encouraging macro-level spatial organization and stable long-horizon motion trends.
+The schedule intentionally stops at an intermediate noise level $t_{\mathrm{low}}$, preserving controlled residual uncertainty and providing a well-conditioned initialization for the subsequent interaction refinement stage.